Welcome to RARB Picks of the Year, 2019 Edition!

 Reviewers who published at least seven reviews in 2019 were asked to select one Pick of the Year and one Honorable Mention from albums that they personally reviewed for RARB.
 Reviewers with fewer published reviews could choose only a Pick of the Year.
 (Albums chosen in both categories are listed as Picks only; the full listing may be found under individual reviewers.)
 Reviewers could submit descriptions of their picks, but were not required to.

-Finally, our editorial staff and singles reviewers jointly chose one Single of the Year and one Honorable Mention from among all the singles reviewed in 2019.
+Finally, our staff jointly chose one Single of the Year and one Honorable Mention

 "You never know when happiness will find its way to you with utter simplicity," remarked TeKay, who had the pleasure of reviewing Sing for Myself when it gracefully landed at RARB last winter.
 Though often extreme in volume and complex in production, Voices in Your Head went a purposefully different way with this moving composition.
 An original penned by Will Cabaniss and Ire Olagbami, the opening lyrics are so captivating ("Out of the fallen trees we sing…") that you’re sure to lean in for the rest of this story.
 With some RARB reviewers declaring it’s their favorite single ever, Sing for Myself was an easy selection for our 2019 Single of the Year.